MohitShridhar/genima/README.md

      --resume_from_checkpoint 'latest'
 ```

 Monitor the training on wandb to check the quality of the generated targets.
 If the spheres are blurry, at the wrong location, or have the wrong color, then the model is not trained enough.
 You need train between 100-200 epochs for good results.
+For multi-task training just provide a comma-separated list `--tasks 'take_lid_off_saucepan,open_box'`.

 ### 4. Train an ACT controller to follow spheres